RoneyBABA/learning_git/readmw.md

+Yo wassup this BABA, The lead of UI team
 Yoo this the BABAui the lead UI designer
-HELLO this the the read me file for the trial git project I wanted to change this document to create a scenario of merge conflict these change were done in behalf of UI team
+HELLO this the the read me file for the trial git project The lead developer of the project these change were done in behalf of UI team
+This is to create a scenario for merge conflicts